HMCore/Orbot/README.md

 ```json
 []
 ```
 Not sure, but it might be that multiline JSON doesn't work.

+## Compiling yourself
+I developed it under Windows, and had some trouble compiling it on Linux.
+You mileage may vary.

+## Admin commands

-Start the server.
-If you put in everything correctly, the bot should message you on Discord.
+Start the server with `java -jar [server-file-name]` If you put in everything correctly, the bot should message you on Discord.
 ### Adding Servers
 ```
 %!addChannel [channelID] [roleID/everyone]